-On Tuesday, as a part of our Digital Communications Management module, we were asked to work remotely in one room on one project.
+On Tuesday, as a part of our Digital Communications Management module, we were asked to work remotely in one room, on one project.
 The basic premise was that we were to answer a difficult question on social network analysis.
 We were to only use the online tools available to us and if needed we could use chat functions on our phones, Facebook or whatever we could access.
+We weren’t allowed to talk to one another.
+Clever.

 Our ‘learning outcome’ was to see if we could produce and deliver a presentation answering the question without actually talking to one another.
 We sat in silence for four hours, working collaboratively as though we were spread out around the country.
 The key element was to check on the usefulness of the online tools and critique the process.
 The question was irrelevant.
 I decided to write this as I have experience in homeworking…